Self-Isolation Supports for International Students

 - If you are entering Alberta after arriving in another Canadian province, please review any requirements through that province.
 If you cannot easily locate that information online, contact the ISS advising team at email@example.com.

-The University of Calgary has created a quarantine information sheet to help students know the steps of what to do before, during and after their arrival in Canada.
+The University of Calgary has created a quarantine information webpage to help students know the steps of what to do before, during and after their arrival in Canada.

 Accommodation Arrangements for Self-Isolation